protox/idlelaunch/README.md

 # 🕒 IdleLaunch — Auto Trigger OpenRGB Profiles on Idle

 **IdleLaunch** is a lightweight background tool that automatically switches OpenRGB profiles when your system becomes idle.
 It's ideal for users who want their LEDs to turn off after a period of inactivity and turn back on when activity resumes.
+This is mostly for Windows, but you can modify the python file for other systems.

 ---